-Call us old-fashioned, but Thanksgiving is one of the very few national holidays that have a very deep meaning for me.
+Call us old-fashioned, but Thanksgiving is one of the very few national holidays that have a very deep meaning for us.
 It is the one day of each year that our nation has set aside for everyone to give thanks for our freedoms and prosperity.
 It is nationally-shared observation imbued with gratitude and, hopefully, contemplation about the sacrifices that so many of our predecessors made in order to make America such a wonderfully privileged country.
-I find it regrettable that the retailers are intruding upon that united observance.
+It is regrettable that the retailers are intruding upon that united observance.